Qualitative marketing research: Innovation game

-Individual depth interviews
+In-depth interviews

 In-depth interviews, also called IDIs, have been an integral component of market research since its inception in the 1920s.
-This method is useful when you want detailed information about a person’s thoughts and behaviors or want to explore new issues in depth.
+This method is useful when you want detailed information about a person's thoughts and behaviors or want to explore new issues in depth.
 One can get unique points from each respondent, and their answers will not be influenced by other people as in a focus group.
-In-depth interviews are held one-on-one between the respondent and the interview via a telephone, conducted in person, or through an online platform (increasingly common).
+In-depth interviews are typically held one-on-one between the respondent and the interview via a telephone, conducted in person, by email, or through an online platform (increasingly common).

 The primary advantage of in-depth interviews is the amount of detailed information provided as compared to other data collection methods, such as surveys.
 Another advantage is reaching respondents that are geographically dispersed, which cannot occur in a focus group.
 This method is often used to refine future research or provide context to future studies.
 The primary disadvantage of in-depth interviews is the time to conduct, transcribe, and analyze.
 As such, this method could have higher costs associated with it than other methods.